apache/sling-org-apache-sling-feature-analyser/readme.md

 ## `bundle-packages`

-Checks bundle import/export package statements for consistency and completeness.
+Checks bundle import/export package statements for completeness.
 Does _not_ take API Regions into account.
 An expanded variant of this analyser is available in [org-apache-sling-feature-extension-apiregions](https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions) under the name `api-regions-exportsimports`.

 ## `bundle-resources`

 Gives a warning if a bundle contains resources specified with `Sling-Bundle-Resources`.

+## `bundle-unversioned-packages`

+Checks bundle import/export package statements for missing version information.

 ## `check-unused-bundles`